mommermi/mommermi.github.io/content/en/research/2021-12-14-Estimating_Power_Plant_Greenhouse_Gas_Emissions_from_Satellite_Imagery/index.md

 ---
 date: 2021-12-14
 title: Estimating Power Plant Greenhouse Gas Emissions from Satellite Imagery
-summary: |
-  Tracking Greenhouse Gas emissions will be increasingly important in the future, as power generation from fossil fuels is supposed to fade out.
-Independent tools to monitor power plants are required for this task.
-We present a method that uses freely available satellite imagery to estimate power generation and CO2 emission rates on a global scale.
 tags:
 - Earth Observation
 - Deep Learning